vess-dev/vess-dev.github.io/_posts/2021-11-15-gendered-dialogue.md

 ## At Adolescence

-Second it came to you at adolescence?
+Second, it came to you at adolescence?

 <strong>Filo:</strong> Quite right.